Evidence Level

 What is the recommended dosage of Iron?

-The clinically studied dose for Iron is 18 mg/day (women RDA); 27 mg/day (pregnant); 8 mg/day (men); therapeutic: 150–200 mg elemental iron/day.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 18 mg/day (women RDA); 27 mg/day (pregnant); 8 mg/day (men); therapeutic: 150–200 mg elemental iron/day Always follow the product label and check with a healthcare provider for personal advice.